 When you are tired or busy and need to get the kids ‘out of your hair’, the easiest thing to do is let them watch TV.
 But is too much TV bad for children?
 And how much is too much?
 Television has been blamed for many of the problems children experience, including poor communication skills, but in the right circumstances it can be beneficial.

-What aA parent’s guide to televisionre the best types of programmes for your child?
+What are the best types of programmes for your child?

 High-quality educational programmes that have been designed for your child’s age group are best.
 The most suitable programmes for under-twos complement a young developing mind by containing low stimulus, such as those presented by a single adult speaker.
 Three to five-year-old will benefit most from programmes that ask for verbal responses, and offer a balance between familiar and new content.